-A quick download of any of the 100 memory positions to either of the guard memory positions can be accomplished.
+A quick download of any of the 120 memory positions to either of the guard memory positions can be accomplished.
 Select the memory position whose contents you desire to download to a guard memory.
 Select either GD1 or GD2 memory channel as desired.
 Press FUNC then 7.

 The guard memory channel will now contain all the same information as the selected memory position.
+This feature is disabled when guard jumper (J15, pins 1&2) on the MCU board is removed.

-2.13 PROGRAMMING CTCSS TONES
+2.13 PROGRAMMING CTCSS TONES/DPL CODES